genesiscommunitysuccess/docs/docs/02_database/00_landing-page.md

 id: 'database-landing'
 ---

 Welcome to our database documentation.
-Here, we will dive into more detail related to the model and structure of the database and the different ways we can interact with it.
+Here, we shall look in detail at the model and structure of the Genesis database, and the different ways we can interact with it.

 ## Basics